petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/microservice-client-extensions/workflow-action-yaml-configuration-reference.md

 ---
 # Workflow Action YAML Configuration Reference

-Here is a guide to setting up the definition for a workflow action client extension in your `client-extension.yaml` file.
+You can define a workflow action client extension with a `client-extension.yaml` file.

 ## Usage Details

-Here is an example `client-extension.yaml` file with a workflow action client extension definition:
+This `client-extension.yaml` file defines a workflow action and an OAuth user agent:

 ```yaml
 easy-workflow-action-1: